emrekuru2/NSC/README.md

 ## Setup for development environment

-> The main (default) branch of the project has been renamed to CI4.
+> The main (default) branch of the project is called **CI4**.
 For development purposes, please clone this branch as it has the latest code.

 > Make sure you have **composer** installed.
 It should come pre-installed with xampp, mamp.
 Run below command to check if it's installed.
 ```sh